nulinspiratie/SilQ/documentation/docs/Installation.rst

 .. note::
   Any modifications of the SilQ/QCoDeS source code should be uploaded using `Pull Requests <https://help.github.com/articles/about-pull-requests/>`_ in GitHub.
-See `Developer guide` for more information.
+See `For developers` for more information.

 .. note::
   A good alternative to GitHub Desktop is